Robin3880/ml-fpl/README.md

     - **GW Range:** Optimise for 1-5 next Gameweeks for short or long term insights.
     - **Team Strategy:** Choose between Best XI for maximum xPts or Differential for low owned players whose performances will rank you up the most in FPL.
 - **React Website:** Frontend built with React and Tailwind for visualising the optimal team, see players ranked, and get individual player stats.
+- **Automated Updates:** backend has a  background scheduler to check the FPL API at 1 AM each day and get the current Gameweek.
+If there is a change it triggers a rebuild of the master dataset and generates new predictions.

 ---